slimtoolkit/slim/README.md

 - `xray` - Show what's in the container image and reverse engineer its Dockerfile
 - `lint` - Lint the target Dockerfile (or image, in the future)
 - `build` - Analyze the target container image along with its application and build an optimized image from it
 - `debug` - Debug the running target container.
+This command is useful for troubleshooting running containers created from minimal/minified or regular container images.
 - `registry` - Execute registry operations.
 - `profile` - Collect fat image information and generate a fat container report
+- `merge` - Merge two container images (optimized to merge minified images)
+- `appbom` - Shows the application BOM (app composition/dependencies)
 - `version` - Show app and docker version information
 - `update` - Update the app
 - `help` - Show help info